April 2026

 At nine years old she knew only this: for one impossible second, it did not choose.

-Then the wardrobe door tore open.
+Then the wardrobe door came off its frame.

+The raptor jerked backward with part of her leg in its jaws, feathers darkened in the moonlight.
+The room tilted.
 She fell sideways inside the wardrobe, striking her temple against the wood.
 Sound flattened.
 The raptor looked at her, and in that instant she saw not triumph but interruption.
 Something had gone wrong in the sequence.
 It had acquired matter, but not completed purpose.

 Recall.

 The raptor’s head snapped toward the stairwell.
 It made one last clicking sound, short and displeased, like a tool denied use, and vanished from the room.
+Down the stairs.
+Out through whatever it had entered by.

-Hands lifted her.
+Hands lifting her.

 The pain arrived all at once then, descending from some merciful delay with such totality that the world became white at the edges.

-It was stamped with a number.
+It was stamped with a serial number.

 Axiom Defense Systems.